Felecort/determinant_parallel/README.md

 # Сalculation determinant of the matrix using the modified Gauss method
 ## Build and run
-You can chenge number of process and threads in Makefile.
+You can chenge number of process and threads in `./Makefile`.
 After run you should enter matrix shape in `stdin`.
 - MPI C
 `make mpi_c`
 - MPi Python